RECORDED TRAINING COURSE

 Note: You will get access to the Recording link and E-Transcript; in your account and at your registered email address.

-Jason T. Dinesen , LPA, EA is the President of Dinesen Tax & Accounting, P.C., a public accounting firm in Indianola, Iowa.
+Jason T. Dinesen, LPA, EA is the President of Dinesen Tax & Accounting, P.C., a public accounting firm in Indianola, Iowa.
 His practice focuses on tax and accounting services for small businesses and individuals.
-Dinesen has extensive experience working with a third-party administrator of retirement plans and is a prior presenter of educational seminars.
+Dinesen has extensive experience working with a third-party administrator of retirement plans and is a prior presenter of multiple 1099 seminars.